deatrich/linux-home-server/appendix.md

 ls /                 Shows a listing of the base of the file system

-ls /root             Try to show a listing of the super-user's home directory
+ls /root             Try to show a listing of the super-user's protected home
+                     directory

-sudo ls /root        Enter your password to show that listing
+sudo ls /root        'sudo' allows you to be root temporarily.
+                     It will ask for your password

 man sudo             Shows the manual page for the sudo command
                      (type q to quit)